 Examines public schooling, first comparing it to military boot camp and the draft, then discussing indoctrination in "officially approved" ideas via approved textbooks, and imagining a teacher going against the established doctrines

-Under a free-market educational system, ... each family would be free to fashion the education that would fit each child in the family.
+Under a free-market educational system, ... each family would be free to fashion the education that would fit each child ...
 If a child said, "I want to do nothing but play the piano for the next six months and study nothing else," that would be up to the family, not the state.
-And before someone says, "It would be irresponsible for a family to educate the child in that way," reflect ... that many students travel abroad ... to study nothing but a foreign language and that they study that language for several hours every single day for several weeks ...
+And before someone says, "It would be irresponsible ... to educate the child in that way," reflect ... that many students travel abroad ... to study nothing but a foreign language and that they study [it] for several hours every single day for several weeks ...
 No math or science classes.
 Just the foreign language.

-Vouchers and Educational Freedom: A Debate, by Joseph Bast, Policy Analysis, 12 Mar 1997
+Vouchers and Educational Freedom: A Debate, by Joseph L. Bast, David Harmer, Douglas D. Dewey, David Boaz (introduction), Policy Analysis, 12 Mar 1997

+Advocates of educational freedom disagree about whether school vouchers would liberate schools and families and lead to greater freedom of choice or trap private schools in a web ... that would destroy their independence and quality ...
 Bast and Harmer argue that voucher plans would eventually lead to the complete separation of school and state ...
 Dewey counters that vouchers would not substantially reduce the state's role in education.
-Indeed, vouchers would create a vast system of government contractors and parents with 'school stamps,' a massive lobby for ever-increasing subsidies.
-He warns that government money always comes with strings attached.
+Indeed, vouchers would create a vast system of government contractors and parents with "school stamps," a massive lobby for ever-increasing subsidies.

 Vouchers or School Choice?, by Sheldon Richman, 12 Nov 2007